Pinafore/cl1-hw/project/project.md

 * Presumably you did many different things; how did they each individually contribute to your final result?

-It is okay to go under time, but
-_do not_ go over time.
-It will negatively impact your grade.

-We'll treat this as a flipped classroom session (as usual).
-You'll post your videos by May 9, we'll watch them before the last class, and then we'll ask questions.

 Project Writeup
 ======================

-By 10:00 13.
-May (the final exam time as set by the registrar), have the person in your group whose last name is alphabetically last submit their project writeup explaining what you did and what results you achieved on GradeScope.
+By 11:59 20.
+Dec (the final exam time as set by the registrar), have the person in your group whose last name is alphabetically last submit their project writeup explaining what you did and what results you achieved on GradeScope.
 This document should make it clear: